pivotal/docs-tap/authn-authz/pinniped-install-guide.md

 * Install the package `contour`.
 This is included in Tanzu Application Platform.
 * Create a `workspace` directory to function as your workspace.

-## Environment planning
+## <a id="env-plan"></a>Environment planning

-If you are running Tanzu Application Platform on a single cluster both components `Pinniped Supervisor` and `Pinniped Concierge` will be installed to this cluster.
+If you are running Tanzu Application Platform on a single cluster, both components `Pinniped Supervisor` and `Pinniped Concierge` are installed to this cluster.

-When running a multi-cluster setup you need to decide which cluster to deploy the Supervisor onto.
-Furthermore, every cluster should have the Concierge deployed.
+When running a multicluster setup you must decide which cluster to deploy the Supervisor onto.
+Furthermore, every cluster must have the Concierge deployed.
-`Pinniped Supervisor` is supposed to run as a central component consumed by potentially multiple `Pinniped Concierge` instances.
-That means that a `Pinniped Supervisor` should be deployed to a single cluster that meets the mentioned prerequisites.
-In the current Tanzu Application Platform [multi-cluster reference architecture](https://docs-staging.vmware.com/en//Tanzu-Application-Platform/1.1/tap/GUID-multicluster-about.html) the `view cluster` is a good place for it, because it is defined as a central single instance cluster.
+`Pinniped Supervisor` is supposed to run as a central component that is consumed by potentially multiple `Pinniped Concierge` instances.
+That means that a `Pinniped Supervisor` must be deployed to a single cluster that meets the [prerequisites](#prereqs).
+In the current Tanzu Application Platform, the `view cluster` is a good place for it, because it is defined as a central single instance cluster.
+For more information, see [Overview of multicluster Tanzu Application Platform](multicluster/about.md).

-In contrast, the `Pinniped Concierge` needs to be deployed to every cluster that you want to enable authentication for, including the `view cluster` itself.
+In contrast, the `Pinniped Concierge` must be deployed to every cluster that you want to enable authentication for, including the `view cluster` itself.

 See the following diagram showing a possible deployment model.
 ![Diagram showing the multicluster topology.](../images/auth-pinniped-multi-cluster.jpg)

-For more information about the Pinniped architecture and deployment model check out the [Pinniped Documentation](https://pinniped.dev/docs/background/architecture/).
+For more information about the Pinniped architecture and deployment model, see the [Pinniped Documentation](https://pinniped.dev/docs/background/architecture/).

-## Install Pinniped Supervisor
+## <a id="install-pinniped-super"></a>Install Pinniped Supervisor

 Follow these steps to install `pinniped-supervisor`: